A place to share culture, language, traditions, and all things Finnish!

 I lift the tea towel decorated with woven thread by my grandmother’s hand.
 Immediately, I am hit with the recognizable smell of cardamom and I am hit with a deep sense of familiarity.
 Taking a deep breath as I instinctively grab the dough, cut it into three even pieces and roll it out beneath my palms.
 This sequence of motion so familiar, it is a habit.

 There is a concept in social theory called habitus, or practice theory.
 In cultural anthropology, the term is related to the work of Pierre Bourdieu and how reproducing certain acts allows for a reproduction of social culture and remembrance to human memory.
 Through the act of making the bread, I am replicating the actions of my Mummus before me, feeling their hand guide as I relive their experiences while creating new memories.
 The tangible experience so familiar.
 Dough the same consistency as the pouch of fat on my belly, the same that graced the bellies of my mothers and grandmothers before me.
 Habitus is also sometimes referred to as muscle memory.
 Through the action of rolling out the dough, my mind is sent back.
-I am overcome with immense memories of a warm and sunny kitchen rolling dough at my aunt’s house before our big Christmas Eve family gathering.
+I am overcome with immense memories of a warm and sunny kitchen rolling dough at in my Mummu’s warm kitchen basked in sunlight, or at my aunt’s house before our big Christmas Eve family gathering.
 My aunts made sure everyone went home with a loaf of pulla bread… and a bottle of Saskatoon berry wine.
-The smell, ripe with a tingling zest of past and present.
-Each loaf of pulla as unique as the experiences that shape me.
+The smell of rising Pulla, ripe with a tingling zest of past and present.
+Each loaf as unique as the experiences that shape me.
 I add cinnamon to my pulla as inspired by a love of the spice of a close friend in Calgary.
 I add almonds as recommended by another friend’s Mummu.
 More recent memories then come washing over.
 Rolling out dough with the Mummus of the Calgary Finlandia Cultural Association.
 Making pulla with the other volunteers brought remembrances of family and community.